 You can indeed taste test fast food and be paid for it as well.
 However, it is very rare to find such opportunities.
-Your best bet is to keep an eye on your local universities and medical centers as some do conduct studies that involves eating fast food for a certain period of time.
+Your best bet is to keep an eye on your local universities and medical centers as some do conduct studies that involve eating fast food for a certain period of time.

 For example, back in 2012, in my home city of St. Louis, Washington University conducted a study where participants were paid $3500 to eat fast food for three months.
 This was part of an obesity study.

-And although this particular study has ended long ago, you can still sign up for free for upcoming studies if you live in St. Louis or nearby.
+And although this particular study ended long ago, you can still sign up for free for upcoming studies if you live in St. Louis or nearby.
 Here is the Washington University’s official Research Participant Registry page.